salad/salad/README.md

 Syntax changes:

 * Future-proofing: `I access the url` is now deprecated in favor of the friendlier `I visit the url`.  "visit", "access" and "open" will all be valid verbs for visiting a web page going forward.
-* Backwards-incompatable: `should see (text)` has been changed to the clearer `should see (text) somewhere in the page`.  `should see` has been deprecated, and will continue to work until v0.5, at which point it will be removed.
+* Backwards-incompatable: `should see (text)` has changed meaning.

+    * If the you mean "this text should appear somewhere in the HTML for this page", use `should see (text) somewhere in the page`.
+    * If you mean "the element that I am about to describe should be in the page and be visible", use `should see <element description>`

 0.3